JuliaMeshless/WhatsThePoint.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://kylebeggs.github.io/PointClouds.jl/dev)
 [![License File](https://img.shields.io/badge/license-MIT-blue)](https://github.com/kylebeggs/PointClouds.jl/blob/master/LICENSE)

-This is a package providing various tools for manipulating point clouds for use in the solution of PDEs.
+Providing various tools for manipulating point clouds for use in the solution of PDEs.

+> [!CAUTION]
-**Warning - This is not ready for prime-time use yet.
-Use at your own risk.**
+> This is under heavy development and does not have robust testing for all methods yet.
+Use at your own risk.

 ![Bunny](bunny.jpeg)